Arts and Crafts

 The garden can be viewed seven days a week from April until October between 10am-4pm – all in return for a small donation to charity.

-Carradale Golf Course - Closed due to Covid19
+Carradale Golf Course - Open to Members from 29 May 2020

 With breathtaking panoramas across the Kilbrannan Sound to Arran, Ailsa Craig and on a fine day to Ayrshire, Carradale Golf Course has something to offer every ability of golfer.